They say seeing is believing. Nobody understands the curse of a passive aggressive husband until they have been in those shoes themselves.

 3. Not appreciative

 Marriage takes a lot of hard work and effort.
 Sometimes it gets very drab and boring.
+However, showing a little bit of warmth and appreciation always makes a difference.

 4. He is insecure